-Louisiana Voices offers new titles for a spiritual Christmas season by Earl J. Higgins, RCL 437.
+Louisiana Voices offers new titles for a spiritual Christmas season

+The Joy of Y'at Catholicism by Earl J. Higgins, RCL 437.
 Higgins amuses readers with an affectionate look at "Y'at" culture as it is connected to Catholicism.
 New Orleans Catholics proudly identify with their saints and churches, high schools, and unique holiday customs for Christmas and Mardi Gras.
 This lighthearted guide full of good humor is narrated by a card carrying Y'at, Phil Chenevert.